os69os/Build-it-right/README.md

   - Cooling_Load: The cooling load required to maintain a comfortable indoor temperature.
   - Heating_Load: The heating load required to maintain a comfortable indoor temperature.
   - Total_Load: The total energy load (cooling + heating) required to maintain a comfortable indoor temperature, represented as a float value.
-  - Shape_Box: the building shape.
-  - Shape_L: the building shape.
-  - Shape_O: the building shape.
-  - Shape_U: the building shape.
+  - Shape: the building shape (Box, O, U, L).

 ### Feature Engineering
 - One-hot encoding for categorical variables